Tiered Log Storage Cost Calculator (Hot + Archive)

 Peak High Same policy Same archive

-• Confirm hot retention days and archive fraction in policy settings.
+• Confirm hot retention days and archive fraction in actual policy settings, not just in planning docs.

-• Track retrieval or rehydration charges after access-heavy months.
+• Track retrieval or rehydration charges separately after audit- or incident-heavy months.

 Example scenario